datacamp/courses-introduction-to-version-control-with-git/chapter3.md

 *** =instructions2

-Use `git checkout` to restore the immediately previous version of `report.md`.
+Use `git checkout` with the first few characters of a hash to restore the immediately-previous version of `report.txt`.

 *** =hint2